New Zealand literature: Literary journals and periodicals

 Early New Zealand literary journals included The Triad (founded by Charles Nalder Baeyertz in 1893 and closed in 1926), The New Zealand Illustrated Magazine (founded in Auckland in 1899 and closed in 1905) and Art in New Zealand (founded by Charles Allan Marris in 1928 and closed in 1946).
-The short-lived magazine Phoenix, published in 1932 by students at the University of Auckland and edited by James Munro Bertram and R. A. K. Mason, was an early outlet for New Zealand nationalist writers such as Brasch and Curnow.
+The short-lived magazine Phoenix, published in 1932 by students at the University of Auckland and edited by James Bertram and R. A. K. Mason, was an early outlet for New Zealand nationalist writers such as Brasch and Curnow.
 Left-wing artist Kennaway Henderson founded the fortnightly magazine Tomorrow in 1934, which was influential in shaping New Zealand nationalist literature and literary criticisms, but was shut down by the government as subversive in 1940.
 Other early journals and magazines included New Zealand Mercury (a poetry magazine established by Helen Langford, 1933 to 1936), Oriflamme and Sirocco (published in 1933 by students of Canterbury University College, including Denis Glover), Book (featuring Caxton Press writers and edited by Anton Vogt, 1942 to 1947) and the New Zealand Railways Magazine (published by the Railway Department from 1926 to 1940).

 In 1947, Caxton Press began publishing the quarterly journal Landfall, edited by Charles Brasch; it is still published today on a twice-yearly basis.
 The journal has been described by Peter Simpson as "the most important and long-lasting journal in New Zealand's literature".
 Brasch's successor as editor, Robin Dudding, left Landfall in 1972 to set up a competing journal called Islands, and some of Landfalls key contributors switched their allegiance to this new journal; Landfall did not recover its status as the leading literary journal of New Zealand until the editorship of David Dowling in the early 1980s.
 Other important literary journals in New Zealand include Sport, founded by Fergus Barrowman in 1988, takahē, a Christchurch journal founded in 1989 focussing on short stories, poetry, and art, and Poetry New Zealand, which has published local and overseas work since 1993.

 The magazine New Zealand Listener was founded by the government in 1939 to publish radio listings, but extended its brief to cover current affairs, opinion, and literary works.
 Among the writers featured in the magazine over the years were Maurice Duggan, Noel Hilliard, Keith Sinclair, Maurice Shadbolt, Fiona Kidman, and Joy Cowley, and poets James K. Baxter, Allen Curnow, Ruth Gilbert, and Ruth France.
 In 1990, the magazine was privatised and subsequently became more of a lifestyle magazine, although it continues to have a focus on literary works.
 Another important government-founded magazine was Te Ao Hou / The New World, a quarterly magazine published in both English and Māori from 1952 to 1975 by the Māori Affairs Department; it was the first national magazine for Māori.
 The New Zealand School Journal was founded by the New Zealand Department of Education in 1907 and has been published by a private firm since 2013; since the 1940s it been known for the high quality of its children's literature.